Russia and the Republics: Landforms and Resources

 The geography of Russia and the Republics is the geography of nearly one-sixth of the earth’s land surface—over eight and a half million square miles.
 In spite of this huge size, the region’s landforms follow a simple overall pattern.
 You can divide the northern two-thirds of the region into four different areas.
 Moving from west to east, they are the Northern European Plain, the West Siberian Plain, the Central Siberian Plateau, and the Russian Far East.
-(See the physical map on pages 336–337 of the Unit Atlas.)

 THE NORTHERN EUROPEAN PLAIN

 The Northern European Plain is an extensive lowland area.
 It stretches for over 1,000 miles from the western border of Russia and the Republics to the Ural Mountains.
 One of the world’s most fertile soils—chernozem, or black earth—is abundant on this plain.
 It sometimes occurs in layers three feet deep or more.
 Because of the high quality of its soil, many of the region’s agricultural areas are located on this plain.

 Nearly 75 percent of the region’s 290 million people live on this plain.
 Three of the region’s largest cities are located there: Moscow, Russia’s capital; St. Petersburg; and Kiev, the capital of Ukraine.

 WEST SIBERIAN PLAIN